-5. Find "That Person"
+5. Find that person

-Who is "that person" you might ask?
-"That person" is the resident tutor with too many job offers and not enough time.
-"That person" followed all of the steps above and is now desperately looking for people to give their jobs to.
+Who is that person you might ask?
+That person is the resident tutor with too many job offers and insufficient time.
+That person followed all of the steps above and is now desperately looking for people to give their jobs to.

 Overall, finding a tutoring job abroad isn't as hard as it may seem.

 Outside of companies, you can also find adults to tutor on your own.
 One of my friends had a tattoo done while traveling and ended up tutoring her tattoo artist for a year.
 He was looking to improve his English to attract more international customers, and she was a trained TEFL certified teacher.